-How might a Digital Center of Excellence program help your organization?
+How might a Digital Center of Excellence program help your organization and Operational Efficiency?

 The most important thing to know about Center of Excellence programs is that they’re essential to contract management and project management.

 It’s not enough to just put out a RFP for a contract management vendor.
 You need to centralize digital contracting into a shared function and treat it as a project, not a program.
 You need to designate a business champion to drive the change management.
 Without a CoE, you’ll end up accelerating broken contracting processes.

 We developed our holistic, end-to-end Center of Excellence model to teach our customers how to self-service AI and contract management automation.
 Now, we’re excited to share that model with the world in a free whitepaper.

 Our whitepaper teaches legal teams how to establish a digital contracting CoE, following a model used by major tech companies.
 Read it to learn best practices in digital contract management processes, including improving AI models, handling reporting requests and integrating stakeholders from different departments.